DBConformer: Dual-Branch Convolutional Transformer for EEG Decoding: Abstract

 \section{Abstract}

 Electroencephalography (EEG)-based brain-computer interfaces (BCIs) transform spontaneous/evoked neural activity into control commands for external communication.
 While convolutional neural networks (CNNs) remain the mainstream backbone for EEG decoding, their inherently short receptive field makes it difficult to capture long-range temporal dependencies and global inter-channel relationships.
-Recent CNN-Transformer (Conformers) hybrids partially address this issue, but most adopt a serial design, resulting in suboptimal integration of local and global features, and often overlook explicit channel-wise modeling.
+Recent CNN-Transformer (Conformer) hybrids partially address this issue, but most adopt a serial design, resulting in suboptimal integration of local and global features, and often overlook explicit channel-wise modeling.
 To address these limitations, we propose DBConformer, a dual-branch convolutional Transformer network tailored for EEG decoding.
 It integrates a temporal Conformer to model long-range temporal dependencies and a spatial Conformer to extract inter-channel interactions, capturing both temporal dynamics and spatial patterns in EEG signals.
 A lightweight channel attention module further refines spatial representations by assigning data-driven importance to EEG channels.
-Extensive experiments on five motor imagery (MI) datasets and two seizure detection datasets under three evaluation settings demonstrate that DBConformer consistently outperforms 10 competitive baseline models, with over 8$\times$ fewer parameters than the high-capacity EEG Conformer baseline.
-Further, the visualization results confirm that the features extracted by DBConformer are physiologically interpretable and aligned with sensorimotor priors in MI.
-The superior performance and interpretability of DBConformer make it reliable for robust and explainable EEG decoding.
+Extensive experiments under four evaluation settings on three paradigms, including motor imagery, seizure detection, and steady-state visual evoked potential, demonstrated that DBConformer consistently outperformed 13 competitive baseline models, with over an eight-fold reduction in parameters than current high-capacity EEG Conformer architecture.
+Furthermore, the visualization results confirmed that the features extracted by DBConformer are physiologically interpretable and aligned with prior knowledge.
+The superior performance and interpretability of DBConformer make it reliable for accurate, robust, and explainable EEG decoding.
 Code is publicized at \url{https://github.com/wzwvv/DBConformer}.